jaumefapa/react-refresh/README.md

 3. Start project `npm run dev`
 4. Go to `http://localhost:5173`

+## Database (Optional)

+There's a docker-compose file in the root file that can be used to create a database.

+1. Run `docker-compose build` for building the images
+2. Run `docker-compose up` for running the database

 # Next steps:

 - Finish tests and add test coverage